• Target level of study

 External and internal UM reorientation

-Please note: Candidates from countries where French is neither an official nor administrative language and who have not obtained or are not in the process of obtaining a French Baccalaureate must provide proof of a minimum B2 level in French (DALF, DELF...), to be presented no later than the day of registration.
+Please note: Applicants who are nationals of a country where French is neither an official language nor an administrative language and who have not obtained or are not in the process of obtaining a French Baccalaureate must provide proof of a minimum B2 level in French (DALF, DELF, etc.) to be presented on the day of registration at the latest.

 Read more

-Application for admission is made via the Parcoursup platform
+Applications for admission are made via the Parcoursup platform.

 Read more